 - Transfer from PhD to MPhil may be permitted at any time prior to the submission of the theses.

 Production and Submission of the Thesis

-- An MPhil or PhD research student may be allowed to transfer to nominal registration when the main supervisor can confirm that: the minimum period of candidature has been completed; confirmation has taken place (in the case of a PhD research student); research is substantially complete as determined by the Faculty Graduate School directorate/Accredited Institution (under the aegis of ERDC5); and the thesis is being written up.
-See Regulations 37 - 40 of the Regulations for Research Degrees for requirements in relation to nominal registration.
-Normally the supervisor(s) will be able to predict the likely completion date before agreeing to transfer of the research student to nominal registration.
-Applications to transfer to nominal registration must be submitted on-line through PGR Tracker or through the Student Office/Accredited Institution.
+- An MPhil or PhD candidate may be allowed to transfer to nominal registration when the main supervisor can confirm that: the minimum period of candidature has been completed; upgrade has taken place (in the case of a PhD candidate); research is substantially complete as determined by Faculty Programme Committee/Accredited Institution (under the aegis of ERDC); and the thesis is being written up.
+See Regulations 19 - 22 of the Regulations for the Degrees of Master of Philosophy and Doctor of Philosophy for requirements in relation to nominal registration.
+Normally the supervisor(s) will be able to predict the likely completion date before agreeing to transfer of the candidate to nominal registration.
+Applications to transfer to nominal registration must be submitted through the Faculty Office/Accredited Institution.

-- A research student may remain in nominal registration for up to one year initially at which point the position should be reviewed by the Faculty or Accredited Institution.
-After six months in nominal registration a fee becomes payable.
+- A candidate may remain in nominal registration for up to one year initially at which point the position should be reviewed by the Faculty or Accredited Institution.
 Time spent in nominal registration will count towards the total period of candidature.

 Decision to Submit

 - The requirements for the production of the thesis for submission laid down in the booklet Completion of Research Degree Candidature should be followed.
 The booklet is available through the Faculty Office/Accredited Institution or via the University's website.
 Attention is drawn to the following.